 Over 1 million international students study at US colleges and universities each year, comprising just over 5% of total enrollment.
 However, according to the Institute of International Education, new international student enrollment declined nearly 10% between 2015-16 and 2017-18.
 This is likely due in part to policies – such as the travel ban, which NACAC strongly opposes – that make the US appear less welcoming to international students.

 International students make meaningful academic and cultural contributions to our campuses and communities.
-Furthermore, according to NAFSA: Association of International Educators, international students contributed $39 billion and supported more than 455,000 jobs to the U.S. economy during the 2017-2018 academic year.
+Furthermore, according to NAFSA: Association of International Educators, international students contributed $41 billion and supported 458,290 jobs to the US economy during the 2018-2019 academic year.

 The number of US students studying abroad for credit continues to grow.
 The Institute of International Education estimates that one in ten US undergraduate students study abroad at some point in their undergraduate careers.
 However, the demographics of students studying abroad are not reflective of those enrolled in higher education in the United States.
 White students and women students have historically studied abroad at significantly higher rates than non-white students and men, respectively.
 NACAC supports efforts such as the Senator Paul Simon Study Abroad Program Act, which aims to increase the number and diversity of undergraduate students studying abroad annually to one million within ten years.